13 Red Flags You’re About to Book a Bad Airline

 There's no free meal on a long-haul flight

 A good airline will feed you for free and offer you a complimentary non-alcoholic beverage or two when booking a long haul flight.
-A bad airline probably won’t.
-Whether your airline serves your or your BYO, these are the 13 foods you should never eat on an airplane.
+A bad airline probably won't.
+Here's the secret to getting a better airline meal.

 Lost luggage policy